BesoGenebashvili/YoutubeDownloader/README.md

 - `saveFolderPath`: Specifies the folder where downloaded files will be stored.
 - `ffmpegPath`: Path to the FFmpeg executable.
+- `fileNameTemplate`: Determines the naming template for downloaded files, supports placeholders like `Id`, `Title`, and `ChannelId` within {} to specify where actual values should be inserted in the file names.
+Default template: "{`Title`}".

 #### `auditSettings.csvSettings`